 “Passion for changing the world should the single most important reason to become a teacher.
 Our future teachers need that passion, energy, creativity, and the hope that good teachers can change the future one student at a time.
 Our future teachers need to bring their bubbly enthusiasm into our schools and let that passion inspire colleagues.
 The unbridled new teacher energy is contagious and that might just re-energize some of our veteran teachers.
 We need passionate educators today more than ever!”

-Teachers are being look up to not only by students, but also by people surrounding them.
-Since they do a good job in shaping the future and molding the minds of youth, they effortlessly create positive relationships as they continue to interact and influence younger generation.
+Teachers are being looked up to not only by students but also by people surrounding them.
+Since they do an excellent job in shaping the future and molding the minds of youth, they effortlessly create positive relationships as they continue to interact and influence the younger generation.

 “If you love learning, become a teacher.
 This profession needs curious, excited, fearless learners ready to experiment, fail, and innovate.
 If our goal is to cultivate life-long learners, then we must model that learning ourselves.”

 17. You become a role model.
 People look to you for advice and guidance and that feels pretty good.